-"You know better what I want to say than I do myself.
+- "You know better what I want to say than I do myself.
 It is a source of gratification to know that I have done my duty and that my course has met with the approval of my fellow citizens.
-We all felt that while we were representing Canand at the battle front, we had the honor of Kingston in our hands and we felt that we must uphold that at all hazards.
-While all the Canadians did well, I would like to say something more particular about the men of my own staff.
-First, there was Charlie-Bennett, a brave, active soldier.
+We all felt that while we were representing Canada at the battle front, we had honor of Kingston in our hands and we felt that we must uphold that at all hazards.
+While all the Canadians did well, I would like to say something more particular about the was .Charlie-Bennett, a brave, active soldier.
 He had charge of the pony that carried the hospital panniers at the Hart's River fight.
 The pony was killed and Bennett received a bullet through his hat.
-William Guy was another who was very much in evi-dence in that fight.
+William Guy was another who was very much in evidence in that fight.
 There are plenty of brave deeds done on the field that are not recorded.
-Let me give you one instance : At Hart's River word that the hospital one reached wounded. of our officers, was The only man who- volunteered to go out and look for him was a -Kingstonian -He went out and crossed the entire fire line, only to find that he had gone to the wrong end; he had to recross the whole front of that blazing line before he found the wounded officer.
+Let me give you one instance: At Hart's River word the hospital that one reached wounded. of our officers, was The only man who volunteered to go out and look for him was a -Kingstonian -He went out and crossed the entire fire line, only to find that he had gone to the wrong end; he had to recross the whole front of that blazing line before he found-the wounded officer.
 That brave volunteer was Dan Eby, whom I saw carrying Lieut.
 Markham into hospital.
 That was a deed that deserved more mention than it has received."
-The speaker_closed his remarks by kindly thanking the electors of Rideau ward for having elected him to the city council in January last, while he was homeward bound the first time from South Africa, "To receive such a hearty welcome home, to receive such a sword of honor for doing one's duty is a source of great satisfaction to and a start
+The speaker\closed his remarks by kindly thanking the electors of Rideau ward for having elected him to the city council in January last, while he was homeward bound the first time from South Africa, "To receive such a hearty welcome home, to receive such a sword of honor for doing one's duty is a source of great satisfaction to was rendered by the band, after which cheers were given for Capt.
+Carruthers.
+Col. Duff, and the returning non-commissioned officers and men.
+Carriages were then entered, Capt.
+Latauthers; Col. Duff, mayor Shaw and alderman Farrell in the bading one, then other veterans and aldermen in others a carriage being also provided for Mrs. Carruthers and Mrs. John Melnivre.
+A procession was then formed and the heroes were escorted home, the 47th band providing music along the line of march and at the homes of the veterans.